MGW-GH/Hackathon3/documentation/README.md

 Initial colour schemes were produced using http://colormind.io/ colour palette was chosen to be cohesive, while being bright and engaging.

-Adjustments from initial designs were made where there were any accessability issue relating to choices.
+Adjustments from initial designs were made where there was any accessability issue relating to choices.

 ### Typography & Iconography